 To motivate yourself to exercise after work, you should find a gym that’s on your route home from work, come to work prepared with a change of clothes for your workout, and remind yourself how invigorated you will feel after your workout.

-To ensure that you continue going to the gym consistently, even when you don’t feel like it, you should go with a friend (increases accountability), sign up for a group class, and keep your “why” (the reason you are exercising) written down in a spot where you will see it everyday.
-Also, not all gyms are alike so pick a gym with a fun ambiance, good music, and a friendly staff so that you look forward to going.
+To ensure that you continue going to the gym consistently, even when you don’t feel like it, you should go with a friend (increases accountability), sign up for a group class, and keep your “why” (the reason you are exercising) written down in a spot where you will see it each day.
+Also, not all gyms are alike.
+Pick a gym with a fun ambiance, good music, and a friendly staff so that you look forward to going.